admin-remix/Chromebook-Getter-Docs/docs/premium-account/device-quick-search.md

 ## Overview

-The deivce quick search feature allows users to get detailed device infomation for a single Chromebook using the annotated asset tag information.
+The device quick search feature allows users to get detailed device information for a single Chromebook using the annotated asset tag information.
 Once the device is found it can be updated or see the device usage history.

 ## How To Use